MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## AVG([context],[value])

-Calculates the average of values grouped according to the [context]
+Calculates the average of values grouped according to the [context].

 - **[context]**: The context in which the operation is calculated